 (2) A specific mode of delivery applies when 50% or more of a program (credential) is delivered by that method.
 A program may be delivered 50% or more by more than one method (students may have the option to choose from different methods of delivery for the same program, e.g. predominately face-to-face versus predominately distance education).

 (3) Closure is defined as closed to admission or entry, not the cessation of instruction.
-Closure approval ensures the institution has a plan and process to provide students reasonable completion options that minimize disruption and additional costs.
+Closure approval ensures the institution has a plan and process to provide students with reasonable completion options that minimize disruption and additional costs.

 (4) Percentage of program instruction at off-campus instructional locations: The percentage of the total instruction required to earn a credential measured in credit hours.
 The Office of University Accreditation should be notified once a program decides to offer 25% or more of a program at an off-campus instructional site.